RezaRahemtola/Haks2023/README.md

 ### Donators

-As a donator, the application will display a list of associations, allowing you to choose which one you want to support.
+As a donator, the application will display a list of charities, allowing you to choose which one you want to support.

-Once you have chosen an association, you can click on the **Support** button, which will open a modal allowing you to choose the amount of tokens you want to stake.
+Once you have chosen an charity, you can click on the **Support** button, which will open a modal allowing you to choose the amount of tokens you want to stake.

-As mentioned before, the tokens you deposit through the applications **are not** given to the association, and you can withdraw them at any time, partially or totally using the **Withdraw** button.
+As mentioned before, the tokens you deposit through the applications **are not** given to the charity, and you can withdraw them at any time, partially or totally using the **Withdraw** button.

-### Associations
+### Charities

-As an association, you can create a profile on the platform, which will be displayed to donators.
+As a charity, you can create a profile on the platform, which will be displayed to donators.
 After connecting your wallet, you can click on the *Start as charity* button, which will open a modal allowing you to specify your information.

 > For now, only the name is required, but this might change in the near future.